Preliminary Outline of Working Title:

 Agentic Artificial Intelligence and its accelerated social loosing.
 It thus is a

-preliminary post-mortum of what few now call the “AI Apocalypse,” who address by a position of increasing acceleration, improving “governance,” or a
+preliminary post-mortum of what a few now call the “AI Apocalypse,” who address by a position of increasing acceleration, improving “governance,” or a

 technical suspension of developers.
 My position, made on January 29, 2025 and